 Department Responsible for Procedure NICU

-Document Facilitator Name Richard Pagdanganan
+Document Facilitator Name Karlena Best

-Document Facilitator Title Associate Charge Nurse Manager
+Document Facilitator Title Registered Nurse

-Document Owner Name Chantelle Hill
+Document Owner Name Diane Taylor

 Document Owner Title Charge Nurse Manager

 Target Audience NICU Clinical Staff

-Disclaimer: This document has been developed by Waikato District Health Board specifically for its own use.
-Use of this document and any reliance on the information contained therein by any third party is at their own risk and Waikato District Health Board assumes no responsibility whatsoever.
+Disclaimer: This document has been developed for use specifically by staff at the former Waikato District Health Board.
+Caution should be exercised before use outside this district.
+Any reliance on the information contained herein by any third party is at their own risk and Health New Zealand | Te Whatu Ora assumes no responsibility whatsoever for any issues arising as a result of such reliance.